 A picture of the back of the church shows a clock above the entrance.
 It was designed in 1443 by Paolo Uccello in accordance with the ora Italica, (where the 24th hour of the day ended at sunset) and it still works today!

 We have been very lucky to visit Florence several times.
 Each time, there is scaffolding somewhere around part of the exterior for cleaning.
 I think that by the time they go around this enormous complex, it is time to start all over again!
 Not sure anyone will ever have a picture without some scaffolding and screening in it.

 The dimensions of the building are Building area 8,300 square meters (89,340 square feet), length 153 meters (502 feet), width 38 meters (125 feet), width at the crossing 90 meters (300 feet).
 The height of the arches in the aisles is 23 meters (75 feet).
 The height of the dome is 114.5 meters (375.7 feet).

 Most people are aware that the dome consists of two interconnected shells.
-It is actually a shell within a shell and was erected between 1418 and 1434.
-Filippo Brunelleschi entered his design in a competition in 1418 but was only accepted after much controversy in 1420.
+Erected between 1418 and 1434 – it is actually a shell within a shell.
+Filippo Brunelleschi entered his design in a competition in 1418.
+He was approved only after much controversy in 1420.
 The dome is capable of withstanding lightning and earthquakes and has a diameter of 149 feet or 45.5 meters.
 It remains the largest brick dome ever constructed.
 It is 463 steps to the top and worth every painful step; look at the views from the top!